 § 3-304.
-Board Policies / Rules.
+Board Policies.

 Formulation of public policy will take place at Board Business Meetings pursuant to the Open Meetings Act.
+Development and revisions to administrative policies and procedures will be taken up during the Board's Executive Session on an as needed basis.
 All policy and procedure decisions shall be by a majority vote of the Board and shall specify an effective date.
 If no effective date is specified, the new policy or procedure shall be effective on the date approved.